Sakuraikengo/TSMS_supple/README.md

     * 3.3.0.predictAllPooled.R : predict AGB over all treatments
     * 9.0.0.ANOVAdryweight.R : do the anova test for AGB data
     * 9.0.1.MTMFolderOnlyDTF.R : calculate the genetic correlation between days to flowering (DTF) and AGB
-* supplemenatry_data.zip
 * 2019_M100_Xacti4eyeCamera_Images
     * field_data : This folder contains field data (ex. plot position, soil moisture).
     * MSdata : This folder contains multi-spectral data.
     * plantArea : This folder contains the plant area
     * raw : This folder contains spectral info each day (file size was too large to upload)
     * result : This folder contains the results of the each analysis
 * figure
     Figures which were used in the paper
 * genome
     Genome data (the file size of "Gm198_HCDB_190207.fil.snp.remHet.MS0.95_bi_MQ20_DP3-1000.MAF0.025.imputed.v2.chrnum.vcf.gz" was too large to upload)
 * supple
     Supplementary data in the paper